StanfordGeospatialCenter/SGC_Boilerplate/Workshops/QGIS 101 Workshop Boilerplate.md

 ## Preparation Document
 _URL to pre-workshop preparation documentation  (software installations, etc...)_

+Preparation: Please arrive with your own laptop, with the current Pre-Release (PR) version of QGIS installed for your operating system.

 ## Workshop Doc/Self-Paced Version Link
 _URL to Self-Paced Materials, if available_